Smart Data Portfolios: A Governance Framework for AI Training Data: Operationalization

 Each portfolio \( w \) generates a point \( \bigl(\mu_p(w),\sigma_p(w)\bigr) \) in the information-risk plane.
 Varying the weight vector over the simplex defines the attainable region.
 The governance-efficient frontier is the upper envelope of attainable informational return at each level of governance risk.

 In practice, institutions construct the frontier empirically.
-Starting from a regulator-approved feasible region \( \mathcal{W} \subseteq \Delta^{n-1} \), the procedure can be summarized as follows: \begin{enumerate} \item Sample candidate portfolios \( w^{(k)} \in \mathcal{W} \) using grid search, Dirichlet sampling, or Bayesian exploration. \item For each candidate, train or fine tune the model class \( \mathcal{M} \) on the induced mixture and evaluate the validation metric and governance components \( F(w^{(k)};\mathcal{M}) \), \( P(w^{(k)}) \), and \( R(w^{(k)};\mathcal{M}) \). \item Compute the portfolio-level quantities
+Starting from a regulator-approved feasible region \( \mathcal{W} \subseteq \Delta^{n-1} \), the procedure can be summarized as follows: \begin{enumerate} \item Sample candidate portfolios \( w^{(k)} \in \mathcal{W} \) using grid search, Dirichlet sampling, or Bayesian exploration. \item For each candidate, estimate the validation metric and governance components by applying the institution’s standard training and evaluation pipeline to the induced mixture. \item Compute the portfolio-level quantities

 \item Discard dominated points and fit the upper envelope of \( \{(\sigma_p^{(k)},\mu_p^{(k)})\} \) by concave hull or smooth interpolation to obtain the governance-efficient frontier. \end{enumerate}